lockss/lockss-rtd-manual/docs/configuring.rst

 Initial Subnet
 --------------

-:guilabel:`Initial subnet for admin UI access:`
+:guilabel:`Initial subnet for admin UI access`

 Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the Web user interfaces of the system.
 The access list can be modified later via the UI.